FAQs – Frequently Asked Questions – Resources

 Q: What benefits are delivered to pilots by an integrated EFB?

 A: EFB applications have evolved rapidly in recent years.
 Low-cost tablets have made EFB technology accessible to all airlines, but current EFB solutions typically require multiple standalone applications which must be managed and updated separately.
 Because standalone apps cannot share data, flight crew are forced to toggle between applications and re-key data between apps, which takes time, reduces focus and introduces errors.

 ViaSat EFB is an integrated suite of EFB apps that provide completely centralised management, end-to-end security, sharing of data across modules, and rapid access to the right information for flight crew and ground staff.
 AeroDocs supports leaner, more efficient airline operations, greater real-time situational awareness and better long-term business intelligence.

 Q: What is an airline Document Management System (DMS)?

 A: AeroDocs, our nextgen Document Management System, makes it easy for airlines to manage the many documents that are integral to the operation of the airline, meeting compliance and safety requirements.
 From aircraft manuals to flight briefings to operating manuals, a modern airline has very demanding document management needs across the organisation.
-AeroDocs meets those needs at enterprise level, with a complete, connected solution that enables XML authoring, document distribution, synchronisation, tracking and delivery to the world’s best document viewer for pilots.
+AeroDocs meets those needs at enterprise level, with a complete, connected solution that enables XML authoring, document distribution, synchronisation, tracking and delivery to a native iOS or Windows PED viewer, or web viewer, for pilots.

 Q: Do I need an airline Document Management System?
 Why?